Tending the Knowing Field, Session 3

-Tending the Knowing Field: A Soul-Infused Group Facilitation Training Program for 2018 with Sheila Belanger, M.A. and Anne Hayden
+Tending the Knowing Field: A Soul-Infused Group Facilitation Training Program with Sheila Belanger, M.A. and Anne Hayden

 –from the poem “What To Remember When Waking” by David Whyte

 The “knowing field” is a term that describes the field of interconnectedness with all life that is not subject to time, space, nor physical laws.
 The term comes from systemic family constellation work.
 Similar ways of describing it are the morphogenic field, universal consciousness, Essence Level, and the Web of Life.
 The knowing field is an unseen presence in all human relationships.
 The Tending the Knowing Field Training Program offers tangible experiential skills for cultivating conscious and reciprocal engagement with the knowing field in service to being a carrier of one’s soul gifts in the world as a group facilitator.

 Tending the Knowing Field is a nature-based program aligned with the wisdom and mysteries of the four seasons and four directions.
 Each session builds on foundational tools and practices (see below) to support your authentic expression of group facilitation skills and competencies.
 Like our other offerings, this is a highly experiential program informed by Process Work and Soulcraft™ practices, modern depth psychology, and immersed in ancient and enduring earth-based ways of knowing, the poetic traditions, and initiatory rites.